ctzurcanu/visual-db/README.md

 ## Abstract

 ## The Problem
 When visualising a large dataset there is a fitting issue in the available screen space.
-We will contrain the record to just one attribute thus approximating the dataset to a one-dimension object and the problem remain of the best way to map this object to a 2-dimensional space (screen space) that is in most cases a rectangle with the width larger than the height.
+We will constrain the record to just one attribute thus approximating the dataset to a one-dimension object and the problem remains related to the best way to map this object to a 2-dimensional space (screen space) that is in most cases a rectangle with the width larger than the height.
 Given a large ordered dataset D of size s we will find a mapping to a cartesian rectangle region V (viewport) of size width, height (w, h) in such a way that we will be able to approximate easily the location (x, y) in V of a record at location l in D. And vice versa.
 ### Proposed Solution
 Since we do not know the order of s, we need to consider a scaleable solution.
 The most obvious is to have a space-covering 1-d fractal since the fractal spans the 2-d space and increases its length at each iteration.